Friday, March 14, 2014

 (f) Not being told about it by me.

-10:12 5 For we h dare not make ourselves of the number, or compare ourselves with some that commend themselves: but they measuring themselves by i themselves, and k comparing themselves among themselves, are not wise.
+(g) He notes out those who were the cause of these words.10:12 5 For we h dare not make ourselves of the number, or compare ourselves with some that commend themselves: but they measuring themselves by i themselves, and k comparing themselves among themselves, are not wise.

 (h) This is spoken in a taunting manner.